jejacks0n/navigasmic/README.md

 Navigasmic comes with a few builders by default.
 Here's a breakdown of what's available, and what each one does.

-Navigasmic::Builder::ListBuilder
+- **Navigasmic::Builder::ListBuilder**<br/>
-: Builds an HTML structure of UL and LI tags.
+  Builds an HTML structure of UL and LI tags.
 Useful for most navigation structured rendered in markup.
-Navigasmic::Builder::MapBuilder (incomplete)
+- **Navigasmic::Builder::MapBuilder**<br/>
-: Builds an XML structure that use the [Sitemaps XML format](http://www.sitemaps.org/protocol.html) Navigasmic::Builder::CrumbBuilder (incomplete)
+  Builds an XML structure that use the [Sitemaps XML format](http://www.sitemaps.org/protocol.html)
+- **Navigasmic::Builder::CrumbBuilder** (incomplete)<br>
-: Builds an HTML structure of A tags based on the first highlighted item it finds and up.
+  Builds an HTML structure of A tags based on the first highlighted item it finds and up.
 Useful for breadcrumbs.

 A simple example of using the MapBuilder -- create a `[action].xml.builder` view, and add the following: